 Introduction to Data Structures

-Topics in assembly language concepts, introduction to computer organization, machine representation of information, models of computer architecture, instruction and addressing fundamentals, control structures.
-Pre/Co-Requisite: CPS 181.
-Recommended: One of: MTH 132 or MTH 216.
+Introduction to computer organization, machine representation of information, models of computer architecture, remote application programming interfaces.
+Pre/Co-requisite: CPS 181; Recommended: MTH 132.

 Object-Oriented Programming, Analysis and Design